 Swim on a pool in Sapa with a gorgeous mountain view.

-What else would feel better if you combine the relaxing benefits of water and awe-inspiring mountains?
+What else would feel better if you combined the relaxing benefits of water and awe-inspiring mountains?
 Perhaps, nothing.
 It is just so perfect, right?
 So I tried one of the hotels in Sapa with an outdoor pool to test if it is really a good experience.
 And the result?
 Absolutely a YES.
-It was definitely nice thing to do in Sapa!
+It was definitely a nice thing to do in Sapa!

 As far as I know, there are only two hotels in Sapa which have an outdoor pool: Bamboo Sapa Hotel and Topas Ecolodge.